willjr20/tf-atlantis-basic/README.md

-# tf-modules repo
+# tf-atlantis-basic repo
-This is a [mono]repo for Vantage Risk's Terraform modules semver setup.

-This POC uses a basic Azure Resource group module
+This POC uses a basic Azure Resource group module to test the integration with Atlantis PR automation